-The newly identified candidate Biomphalaria IR25a and 8a formed a distinct cluster together with their counterparts from the other species (two PargIRs, SgreIR8a, DponIR8a, antennal DmelIR25a and IR25a of A. californica,) and apart from the existing IR lineages, forming a separated clade next to the existing IR25a/8a lineages.
-For the BglaIR25a, it bears a relative high similarity to the other broadly expressed olfactory IR25a, no matter with mollusc or with non-mollusc.
+The newly identified candidate Biomphalaria IR25a and 8a formed a distinct cluster together with their counterparts from the other species (two PargIRs, SgreIR8a, DponIR8a, antennal DmelIR25a and IR25a of A. californica,) and, apart from the existing IR lineages, formed a separated clade next to the existing IR25a/8a lineages.
+BglaIR25a bears a relatively high similarity to the other broadly expressed olfactory IR25a, regardless whether molluscan or with non-molluscan.
 Although its strongest level of similarity is with PargIR8a, the novel BglaIR8a is only 31% similar to Panulirus sequence at the amino acid level.
-Yet can be located clearly together with the IR family in the IR25a/8a clade as shown in Figure 1A; BglaIR8a shows a less clear relationship with its selected counterparts but appears to fall in the phylogenetic vicinity of the major IR25a/8a probably because of the lack of overall homology (currently there is no IR8a obtained from the Aplysia or any other mollusc).
+Yet it can be located clearly together with the IR family in the IR25a/8a clade as shown in Figure 1A.
+BglaIR8a shows a less clear relationship with its selected counterparts but appears to fall in the phylogenetic vicinity of the major IR25a/8a probably because of the lack of overall homology (currently there is no IR8a identified in Aplysia or any other mollusc).

 Structural features of the ligand-binding domain

-The interaction of glutamate receptors with their ligand is supposed to occur within a “Venus flytrap” that is formed by extracellular two-lobed ligand-binding domain，and three ligand-binding residues (R, arginine; T, threonine; and either D, aspartate or E, glutamate) that align to form salt bridges with the glutamate ligand [17].
-Fig 2A illustrates the orientation and protein domain structure of conventional iGluRs/IRs and three Pfam domains present in iGluRs and IRs.
+The interaction of glutamate receptors with their ligand is supposed to occur within a “Venus flytrap” that is formed by an extracellular two-lobed ligand-binding domain and three ligand-binding residues (R, arginine; T, threonine; and either D, aspartate or E, glutamate) that align to form salt bridges with the glutamate ligand [17].
+Fig 2A illustrates the orientation and protein domain structure of conventional iGluRs/IRs and three Pfam domains present in the iGluRs and IRs.

-Sequence alignments of the LBD, which is specific to this protein family, based on conserved residues in S1 and S2, were used to help make a final decision with respect to the potential iGluRs or IRs nomentclature.
+Sequence alignments of the LBD, which is specific to this protein family, based on conserved residues in S1 and S2, were used to help make a final decision with respect to the potential nomenclature of the iGluRs or IRs.
 As shown in Fig 2A, the amino acid sequences of 19 candidate Biomphalaria iGluRs and 7 IRs were aligned with A. californica iGluRs.
-A conserved amino acid profile in the three key glutamate binding residues was observed in all Biomphalaria iGluRs, except in the case of BglaGluR6, 9 and BglaGluN11, 14 which is predicted to contain one or two.
-However, the profile was not conserved for the candidate Biomphalaria IRs, which lack one or more residues confirming their membership to the IR sub-family rather than the iGluR sub-family.
+A conserved amino acid profile in the three key glutamate binding residues was observed in all Biomphalaria iGluRs, except in the case of BglaGluR6, 9 and BglaGluN11, 14 which are predicted to contain one or two.
+However, the profile was not conserved for the candidate Biomphalaria IRs, which lack one or more residues, confirming their membership of the IR sub-family rather than the iGluR sub-family.
 As indicated by the alignment, these IRs contain variable key glutamate binding residues.

 Protein structural analysis demonstrated that all candidate B. glabrata iGluRs contain three key residues at relative positions (Fig 2B shows R518, T669 and D717 based on BglaBluR6.2).
 Additionally, ATD sites are found preceding the LBD S1 domain.